pulumi/docs/content/docs/tutorials/azure/azure-nextgen-py-synapse.md

 ---
 title: ""
-h1: "Azure Container Instances on Linux"
+h1: "Azure Synapse Workspace and Pools"
-linktitle: "Azure Container Instances on Linux"
+linktitle: "Azure Synapse Workspace and Pools"
 no_edit_this_page: true
 ---